Please wait while the formulary information is being retrieved.

 The following dosing information is available for GALAFOLD (migalastat hcl):

-*Take on an empty stomach.
-Do not consume food at least 2 hours before and 2 hours after taking migalastat hydrochloride to give a minimum 4 hours fast.
+Administer migalastat hydrochloride orally once every other day at the same time of day, on an empty stomach.
+The drug is commercially available as an oral capsule.
+Do not consume food or caffeine at least 2 hours before and after taking migalastat to give a minimum 4 hours fast.

 No generic dosing information available.